Republican House Speaker says Trump shouldn't pardon himself

 In another tweet he called Mueller’s appointment “totally UNCONSTITUTIONAL.”

-The comment came as Mueller’s investigation, which includes possible illegal obstruction of the Russia probe by the president, has entered its second year.
+The comments came as Mueller’s investigation, which includes possible illegal obstruction of the Russia probe by the president, entered its second year.

-Trump has denied he colluded with the Russians or obstructed justice and repeatedly calls Mueller’s investigation a “witch hunt.”
+Trump denies he colluded with the Russians or obstructed justice and calls Mueller’s investigation a “witch hunt.”

-Ryan, who is not seeking re-election, has avoided taking a confrontational approach with the president after having had an often-strained relationship with him.

-The Senate’s Republican leader, Mitch McConnell, also discouraged talk of a self-pardon by Trump on Tuesday.
+On Tuesday, the Senate’s Republican leader, Mitch McConnell, also discouraged talk of a self-pardon by Trump.

-“Let me just tell you that from - from my perspective - I don’t think the president needs any advice on pardoning himself,” McConnell told reporters.
+“Let me just tell you that from - from my perspective - I don’t think the president needs any advice on pardoning himself,” McConnell said.
 “He obviously knows that would not be something that he would or should do.”

+Trump’s suggestion that he could legally pardon himself followed a New York Times report on Saturday that his personal lawyers argued in a memo to Mueller that the president could not have obstructed justice because he has vast authority over all federal investigations.

+In an interview with Reuters on Sunday, Trump lawyer Rudolph Giuliani played down the possibility of a Trump self-pardon.

+“He’s not going to do it.
+He’s not going to pardon himself.
+If he did, he’d be impeached so fast,” Giuliani said.

-Reporting by Richard Cowan, Amanda Becker, Susan Cornwell; Writing by Doina Chiacu; Editing by Chizu Nomiyama and Dan Grebler
+Reporting by Richard Cowan, Amanda Becker, Susan Cornwell, Karen Freifeld; Writing by Doina Chiacu; Editing by Chizu Nomiyama and Dan Grebler